Luke 7

 [18] And the disciples of John told him of all these things.

-The content of these verses is not given in the Gospel of Matthew.
-These disciples will become great witnesses for their own master, and also the message from Jesus transmitted to John himself (see verse 22-23) will be a witness for John.
+Comments Luke 7:20-21 The content of these verses is not given in the Gospel of Matthew.
+These disciples will become great witnesses for their own master.
+Also, the message from the Lord Jesus, transmitted to John himself, will be a witness for John (see verses 22-23).
 And in his duty as the messenger of the Lord, John has started to understand more about the Messiah.
-He started from not knowing, but from this point on he knew who was the true Messiah that had come.
-John testified before about the Lord Jesus (see Luke 3:16) but did not tell people what the Messiah would do, but now at this point he can tell that the Lord has come to earth to witness people's sufferings.
+John started from not knowing, but from this point on, he knows who the true Messiah, who comes in the world, is.
+John testified about the Lord Jesus before (see Luke 3:16) but did not tell people fully what the Messiah would do.
+Now, at this point, he can tell that the Lord Jesus has come on earth to witness people’s sufferings.

 [22] And He answered and said to them, Go and report to John what you have seen and heard: the blind receive sight, the lame walk, the lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them.

-The details of the Lord's work are shown in this verse.
-These works are the proof of the Messiah coming as the prophets have prophesied in the Old Testament (see Comments Matthew 11:6).
+Comments Luke 7:22 This verse shows the details of the Lord’s work.
+These works are proof of the Messiah’s coming, as the prophets have prophesied in the Old Testament (see Comments Matthew 11:6).

-Here in this place, the Lord has told us all clearly that if you believe in the work of the Lord, as the Bible tells us about what the Lord has done, then you are not stumbling into the true message of the Lord.
+Comments Luke 7:23 Here, the Lord has clearly told us that if you believe in the work of the Lord, as the Bible tells us about what the Lord has done, then you are not stumbling into the true message of the Lord.

 [24] And when the messengers of John were departed, He began to speak to the multitudes concerning John: What went you out into the wilderness to see? a reed shaken by the wind?